jpritikin/coach/content/docs/services/pa-ifs.md

 with normal conversation.

-5. Talk therapy will commence as usual while you are in a slightly altered state of consiousness.
+5. Talk therapy will commence as usual while you are in a slightly altered state of consciousness.

 6. Repeat from step #3 as often as you require.